5 Ways to Romanticise Your Life & feel like your in a movie

 3. Make Playlists for Every Mood

-Music can change your whole mood!
-Create playlists that fit every scenario, these could be for cleaning your room, walking, or maybe even for those cry sessions in the shower we all have every once in a while.
-A playlist can change them blue and grey moments, bright and often easier to deal with.
+Music can change your whole mood.
+Create playlists that fit every scenario.
+These could be for cleaning your room, walking, or maybe even for those cry sessions in the shower we all have every once in a while.
+A playlist can change those blue and grey moments, bright and often easier to deal with.
 Or perhaps you’re quite content and need a playlist to match this cinematic experience.
 Suddenly, your walk to the bus stop feels like the opening scene of a movie, and folding laundry becomes a montage of self-care.
-Curate your life like a soundtrack.
+Curate your life like a soundtrack, and be the star of your own life.

 4. Take Yourself on Solo Dates